meet-projects/Y1-Summer-Labs/02. Datatypes Lab/DataTypes & Variables.md

 <img src="https://miro.medium.com/max/1000/1*aNMBIivJppLy2fMRVUSgHA.gif" width=250>

-> Before we start, navigate to the Repl.it assignment associated with this lab in the Teams tab!
-It is called `02 - DataTypes & Variables`
+> Before we start, navigate to Repl.it and `+ Create Repl` with the title `DataTypes & Vars - Your Name`

 ## Instructions: